What this article covers:

 - Sync labels and tags

-- Enable attachment sync, and share specs, designs, and screenshots with your team.
+- Enable attachment syncing, and share specs, designs, and screenshots with your team.